marovira/lua/README.md

 [here](https://github.com/marovira/lua/blob/master/LUA_LICENSE).
 For more
 information, please see their official website [here](https://www.lua.org/).

-This bundle is published under the BSD-3 license can can be viewed [here](https://github.com/marovira/lua/blob/master/LICENSE)
+This bundle is published under the BSD-3 license can be viewed [here](https://github.com/marovira/lua/blob/master/LICENSE)